sameerreddy213/cps/team-bhavitha-dsarecommender/README.md

 This project was developed as part of a research internship under the guidance of Prof Sudarshan Iyengar, Dept of CSE, IIT Ropar and Meenakshi V, DLED Labs, IIT Ropar.

-Their support, insights, and encouragement throughout the development of EduAssess were invaluable.
+Their support, insights, and encouragement throughout the development of This Project were invaluable.